 Organising your day helps you focus on a small number of priorities at a time.
 These priorities are achievable goals that ensure you feel like you’re making progress.

 2. You build self-confidence

+Goal setting works when you have a clear, measurable outcome you want to achieve that is exciting and motivating.
 You have to be emotionally motivated and intellectually engaged in the goal you want to achieve.
-When you can feel and understand the difference achieving the goal will make, you are more motivated to take action.
+When you understand the difference achieving the goal will make you are motivated to take action.

 3. You manage time effectively

 Measurable goals give you a clear destination to reach and a path to follow to achieve your goals.
 Having this plan allows you to simplify your time and focus, which makes you more productive.

 Setting a small number of priorities to work on each day helps you make progress on your goals and ensures you manage time effectively.

 Rather than wasting time on low-value activities or chasing shiny objects, your time is focused on a small number of tasks that move you closer to goal achievement.